intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/reusable-software-development-with-declarative-executable-specifications.md

 However, the rapid growth and ubiquity of the Internet and World Wide Web introduced a paradigm shift.
 Companies began to recognize the potential of extending their internal applications, previously limited to intra-company tasks, to a broader audience—customers, vendors, partners, and more.
 This "extension of the enterprise" transformed the digital landscape, allowing external entities to directly interact with an enterprise's internal systems.
 For instance, instead of a traditional phone order, a customer could now directly input their order into a company's internal sales software via the web.

-While this shift brought about considerable advantages, including cost reductions and improved ROI, it also introduced new engineering challenges, especially in the realms of security, software quality, and maintenance.
+While this shift brought about considerable advantages, including cost reductions and improved ROI, it also introduced new engineering challenges, especially in the realms of security, software quality, maintenance, and code reusability.
 The line between basic web pages and sophisticated Internet-based applications blurred, but despite advancements, glaring shortcomings remained, particularly in mission-critical web applications.
+This focus on code reusability has become pivotal in addressing these challenges and ensuring the efficiency and effectiveness of modern software development for senior healthcare leaders and professionals in various fields.

 ### Identifying the Shortcomings in Contemporary Health-Tech / Software Development